A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Introduction

 \section{Introduction}

+\review{Collision detection and response are two separate, yet interconnected, problems in computer graphics and scientific computing.
+Collision detection specializes in finding when and if two objects collide, while collision response uses this information to deform the objects following physical laws.
+A large research effort has been invested in the latter problem, assuming that collision detection can be solved reliably and efficiently.
+In this study we focus on the former, using an experimental approach based on large scale testing.
+We use existing collision response methods to generate collision detection queries to investigate the pros and cons of existing collision detection algorithms.}

-The detection of collisions between triangular meshes is ubiquitous in collision response algorithms in computer graphics and scientific computing.
-While static collision detection is popular in interactive applications due to its efficiency, its inability to detect collisions between fast moving objects passing through each other (tunneling) hinders its applicability.
+Static collision detection is popular in interactive applications due to its efficiency, its inability to detect collisions between fast moving objects passing through each other (tunneling) hinders its applicability.
 To address this limitation, continuous collision detection (CCD) methods have been introduced: by solving a more computationally intensive problem, usually involving finding roots of a low-degree polynomial, these algorithms can detect any collision happening in a time step, often assuming linear trajectories.

 The added robustness makes this family of algorithms popular, but they can still fail due to floating-point rounding errors.
 Floating point failures are of two types: false negatives, i.e., missed collisions, which lead to interpenetration, and false positives, i.e., detecting collisions when there are none.